 Since our inception, we have incurred significant operating losses.
-Our net losses were \$20.6 million, \$8.5 million and \$5.2 million for the years ended December 31, 2015, 2014 and 2013, respectively.
-As of December 31, 2015, we had an accumulated deficit of \$42.8 million.
-We expect to incur significant expenses and operating losses for the foreseeable future as we advance our drug candidates from discovery through preclinical development and clinical trials, and seek regulatory approval and pursue commercialization of any approved drug candidate.
+Our net losses were \$48.1 million, \$20.6 million and \$8.5 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+As of December 31, 2016, we had an accumulated deficit of \$90.9 million.
+We expect to incur significant expenses and operating losses for the foreseeable future as we advance our drug candidates from discovery through preclinical development and clinical trials, seek marketing approval and pursue commercialization of any approved drug candidate.
 In addition, if we obtain marketing approval for any of our drug candidates, we expect to incur significant commercialization expenses related to product manufacturing, marketing, sales and distribution.
-In addition, we may incur expenses in connection with the in license or acquisition of additional drug candidates.
-Furthermore, as a result of the IPO, we have incurred and expect to continue to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.
+In addition, we may incur expenses in connection with the in-license or acquisition of additional drug candidates.
+Furthermore, we have incurred and expect to continue to incur additional costs associated with operating as a public company, including significant legal, accounting, investor relations and other expenses that we did not incur as a private company.
 As a result, we will need substantial additional funding to support our continuing operations and pursue our growth strategy.
 Until such time as we can generate significant revenue from product sales, if ever, we expect to finance our operations through the sale of equity, debt financings or other capital sources, including potential collaborations with other companies or other strategic transactions.
 We may be unable to raise additional funds or enter into such other agreements or arrangements when needed on commercially acceptable terms, or at all.
 If we fail to raise capital or enter into such agreements as, and when, needed, we may have to significantly delay, scale back or discontinue the development and commercialization of one or more of our drug candidates or delay our pursuit of potential in-licenses or acquisitions.